Bobby Crosby: Milwaukee Brewers

 On January 22, 2013, Crosby signed a minor league deal with the Milwaukee Brewers, although after again hitting very poorly in Spring Training and not showing any improvement, the Brewers released him.

 Coaching career

 Crosby served as a coach for the Midland RockHounds in 2019.
 Crosby was named the manager of the Stockton Ports for the 2020 season.

-In 2022, he served as the manager of the Mesa Solar Sox of the Arizona Fall League.
+In 2022, Crosby served as the manager of the Mesa Solar Sox of the Arizona Fall League.

+On November 5, 2025, following the hiring of Ryan Christenson, the Athletics announced that Crosby would be shifting to the role of third base coach.

 Personal life

 His younger brother, Blake Crosby, played college baseball at Sacramento State.
-Blake was drafted by the Athletics in the 42nd round of the 2009 Major League Baseball Draft and is currently serving as a Regional Crosschecker for the Toronto Blue Jays in Chandler, Arizona.
+Blake was drafted by the Athletics in the 42nd round of the 2009 Major League Baseball draft and is currently serving as a Regional Crosschecker for the Toronto Blue Jays in Chandler, Arizona.
 Blake was the 2012 Al LaMacchia "Scout of the Year" award winner for the Toronto Blue Jays Organization.
-Their older brother, Brian Crosby, is an artist for Walt Disney Imagineering.